A short article by Sutharman Kanagarajah and Jon Hanifan.

 What stays in

-Well, not much.
-Employees and their employers will be pleased that the cuts to National Insurance contributions (“NICs”) are staying in.
+Not much remains, but employees and employers will welcome that cuts to National Insurance contributions (NICs) are staying in place.

-In the current UK tax year (i.e., the year ending April 5, 2023, or 2022/23 for short), this means the reversal of a 1.25% NICs increase made earlier this same year and an abandonment of the Health & Social Care Levy (that was to apply for 2023/24 and beyond).
+For the current UK tax year (ending 5 April 2023), this means reversal of the earlier 1.25% NIC increase and abandonment of the planned Health & Social Care Levy for 2023/24 onwards.

-As noted below, and by contrast, the proposed reversal of the 1.25% increase in dividend tax rates has not been retained.
-This will therefore be a further factor when business owners compare employment tax rates with those applying to dividend income.
+By contrast, the proposed reversal of the 1.25% increase in dividend tax rates has not been retained.
+This remains relevant for owner-managers comparing employment and dividend tax outcomes.

-Planned changes to Stamp Duty Land Tax thresholds, plus first-time buyer measures, will also be made as proposed by the previous Chancellor.
+Planned changes to Stamp Duty Land Tax thresholds, including first-time buyer measures, will proceed as previously announced.

-- changes to the Seed Enterprise Investment Scheme and the Company Share Options Plan
+- changes to the Seed Enterprise Investment Scheme and the Company Share Option Plan.

 What goes out

-The proposed reduction in the basic rate of income tax (from 20% to 19%, from April 2023) is also out.
-This is delayed “indefinitely”/until economic conditions in the UK allow.
+The proposed reduction in the basic rate of income tax from 20% to 19% (from April 2023) is also out and delayed indefinitely until economic conditions allow.

 What happens next